mozilla/data-docs/src/concepts/metric_hub.md

             event_category = 'memory_watcher'
     )
 """
-submission_date_column = "DATE(submission_date)"
+submission_date_column = "submission_date"
 ```

 ### `[metrics]` Section

 The metrics sections allows to specify metrics.
+A metric aggregates data and is associated with some data source.

-A new metric can be defined by adding a new section with a name like:
+Each metric is identified by a unique slug, and can be defined by adding a new section with a name like:

 `[metrics.<new_metric_slug>]`